zalf-rdm/geonode-k8s/README.md

 - Github: https://github.com/GeoNode/geonode
 - Docs: https://docs.geonode.org

-Due to growing needs for high availability and scalability this repository aims at running geonode with all required services in a cloud based manner.
+Due to growing needs for high availability and scalability this repository aims at running Geonode with all required services in a cloud based manner.
 To due so we use Kubernetes (https://kubernetes.io/), a cloud management software, which runs on public and private clouds.
 As the Kubernetes echosystem can be confusing for people getting new to this field, there are packages for most services which are able to run on top of kubernetes.
 This packages are managed via helm (https://helm.sh/).

 Geonode-k8s
 -----------

-This repository provides a helm chart for geonode(4.x) including additional services as:
+This repository provides a helm chart for **geonode(4.x)** including additional services as:
 - geoserver: source server for sharing geospatial data  (https://geoserver.org/)
 - rabbitmq: message broker (scalable)
-- postgresql database: using zalando postgres-operator for distributed database for geonode and postgis db for geoserver (scalable)
+- postgresql database: using zalando postgres-operator for distributed database for geonode and postgis db for geoserver (https://github.com/zalando/postgres-operator) (scalable)
 - memcached (optional): as django cache (scalable)
 - nginx: webserver to deliver static content (scalable)